j-cataldo/Curator/README.md

 Curator
 =======

-Curator - A Windows desktop wallpaper management and collection tool, creating a bridge between folders across your computer and subreddit
+Curator - A Windows desktop wallpaper management and collection tool, creating a bridge between folders across your computer and networks

 Created by: